 5 Steps To Form Better Writing Patterns

-It's hard to form positive patterns that help us gain the momentum we need towards writing new projects.
-I get it, I've been there, and I've failed to complete deadlines, then I failed better, and now I think I've got into a grove that can benefit you as well.
+It's hard to form positive patterns that help us gain the momentum we need to write new projects.
+I get it.
+I've been there.
+I've failed to complete deadlines and struggled to hold myself accountable during the pandemic.
+Now I think I've got into a grove that can also benefit you.

-Below are five tips I've discovered throughout my writing journey that helped me move past mental blocks, as well as "show up" to a day of work that I wasn't getting paid for.
+Below are five tips I've discovered throughout my writing journey that helped me move past mental blocks and feel good about my work day.

 Let's Get Into It

-One of my biggest hurdles was getting over my fear of putting pen to paper- or finger to keyboard- and actually write.
-There was always something else I had to do first, or a nine-to-five that demanded all of my attention.
+One of my biggest hurdles was getting over my fear of putting pen to paper ( or finger to keyboard ) and finding the time to write.
+I always made excuses.
+The apartment needed to be cleaned first, or I was too tired from working a nine-to-five job that I absolutely hated going to.

-Then the Coronavirus hit, and everyone in the world seemed to be finding that extra boost of energy to be creative and complete their art projects, except for me.
-Now that I had all this free time to do something I loved, I found that I couldn't take advantage of it.
+Then the Coronavirus hit, and everyone in the world seemed to be finding extra energy to be creative and complete their art projects, except for me.
+Now that I had all this free time to do something I loved, I couldn't take advantage of it.